Why Tailoring Beats Quality Writing

 Education Low Leave untouched unless the JD specifically requires a degree or certification you hold but haven't listed.

-Writing a Targeted Summary That Actually Works
+Write a Targeted Summary

-A strong tailored summary does three things in three to four sentences:
+A strong summary does three things in 3-4 sentences:

 • Opens with your professional identity using language close to the job title you're targeting